Reddit to buy TikTok rival Dubsmash

 Reddit said in a blog post that the deal would give its users, who can already upload and stream videos, access to Dubsmash's editing and short-video creation tools.

+Founded in 2013, Dubsmash became popular as a platform that let its users create short-form lip-sync videos to popular movie dialogues or sound bites and share them with other users.

+Dubsmash's mobile app has been downloaded 196.8 million times globally since its launch, according to analytics firm Sensor Tower.
+For comparison, TikTok's mobile app has been downloaded just under 2.6 billion times globally since its launch, the data showed.

-The San Francisco-based company added that Dubsmash would maintain its own platform and brand.
+San Francisco-based Reddit added that Dubsmash would maintain its own platform and brand.

 Dubsmash's entire team, including co-founders Suchit Dash, Jonas Drüppel and Tim Specht, will join Reddit.

-(Reporting by Kartik Mehindru and Shubham Kalia in Bengaluru; Editing by Aditya Soni)
+(Reporting by Kartik Mehindru, Shubham Kalia and Ayanti Bera in Bengaluru; Editing by Aditya Soni and Amy Caren Daniel)

 ((Kartik.Mehindru@thomsonreuters.com;))